-Coastercraze 90 Posted September 19, 2017 Share Posted September 19, 2017 RetroPie turns your Raspberry Pi into an emulation powerhouse.
+Coastercraze Posted September 19, 2017 Share Posted September 19, 2017 RetroPie turns your Raspberry Pi into an emulation powerhouse.
 If you have a Pi or want something to play older games on, this should definitely take care of that.
 There are even cases out there now to imitate a NES or SNES if you'd like on Amazon... https://retropie.org.uk/ I am planning on doing this to my Pi 2 and then load the roms onto a thumb drive.
 Controller wise, I am not sure as I have not yet tried, but I'd imagine a console controller with bluetooth should work.
-Quote Link to post Share on other sites
+Quote Link to comment Share on other sites More sharing options...

-Canga 40 Posted September 24, 2017 Share Posted September 24, 2017 Some dude at my school built a RetroPie suitcase.
+Canga Posted September 24, 2017 Share Posted September 24, 2017 Some dude at my school built a RetroPie suitcase.
 He basically used foam to put in a nice LCD display and then ran controller cables out of the other half of the suitcase.
 I don't know how much power is drawn from the Pie and the display, but I'm pretty sure you could also put in a battery and wireless controllers and go completely wireless.
 You would then have a fully portable game station with wireless controllers that you would only have to charge once a day depending on battery size which is pretty nutty.
-Quote Link to post Share on other sites
+Quote Link to comment Share on other sites More sharing options...

 Recommended Posts